Member Organizations

 International Financial Reporting Standards

-The Accountants Act of 1978, as amended in 2008, establishes the Institute of Certified Public Accountants of Kenya (ICPAK) as the recognized accounting standard-setter.
-In December 1999, ICPAK adopted IFRS as issued by the IASB without modifications including the effective date and in 2010 IFRS for small- and medium-sized entities (SMEs) became effective.
+The Accountants Act, 2008 establishes the Institute of Certified Public Accountants of Kenya (ICPAK) as the recognized accounting standard-setting authority for the profession.
+Kenya has adopted International Financial Reporting Standards (IFRS) Accounting Standards as issued by the International Accounting Standards Board without modifications, including the effective date.

-Banks and similar financial institutions, deposit-taking Savings and Credit Cooperatives, non-deposit taking cooperatives, listed companies, and insurance companies are all regulated by different entities; however, as public interest entities all these companies must use the IFRS.
+Banks and similar financial institutions, deposit-taking savings and credit cooperatives, non-deposit-taking cooperatives, listed companies, and insurance companies are regulated by different authorities; however, as publicly accountable entities, these entities are required to apply full IFRS Accounting Standards.
+Accordingly, the adoption status remains Adopted.

 Current Status: Adopted